February 8, 2020

 This project was a ton of work, and took so much longer than expected.
-However, it was well worth the time investment to arrive at something we love so much.
+However, it was well worth the time in the end – we love the space so very much!

 This kitchen works beautifully for me as a cook.
 The walk in pantry, full size refrigerator and freezer, and wide walkways makes its especially user-friendly.

 Before / After: